emaloney/MBDataEnvironment/Sources/README.md

 ## About the Mockingbird Data Environment

-It is a common scenario for iOS app publishers to have a population of users running old application versions.
-Often, users are stuck on old versions because the current version requires a release of iOS more recent than their hardware will support.
-Such users won't be running your latest app version until they buy a new device, assuming they ever do.
+It is a common scenario for app publishers to have a population of users running old versions.
+Sometimes, users are stuck on old versions because the latest requires an operating system newer than their hardware will support.
+Such users won't be running your latest app until they buy a new machine, if they ever do.

 For some types of apps, this isn't a big problem.
 But for apps that must communicate with network-based services, having a wide variety of old versions out in the wild makes it difficult to evolve and maintain your services.